pex-gl/pex-context/README.md

 # pex-context

-Thin WebGL wrapper for state stack and resource management
+Thin WebGL state stack and resource management wrapper for the pex library